chyroshan066/Labsheet/README.md

 # Question 1
 Uses concept of class and objects to converts temperature from celsius to kelvin and vice-versa
 # Question 2
+Program that asks for numbers repeatedly and checks whether it is prime or not using the concept of classes and objects